nnhjy/Spine-Samples/Readme.md

 		julia> import Pkg; Pkg.build("PyCall")
 		```

-	- ***Option 3 (recommended)*** For a dedicated virtual environment created by `venv` and `virtualenv`, PyCall could work provided that the Python executable used in the virtual environment is linked against the same libpython used by PyCall (`conda` environment not supported).
+	- ***Option 3*** For a dedicated virtual environment created by `venv` and `virtualenv`, PyCall could work provided that the Python executable used in the virtual environment is linked against the same libpython used by PyCall (`conda` environment not supported).
 See the explanation [here](https://github.com/JuliaPy/PyCall.jl#python-virtual-environments).
 		- In command line: `virtual_env_folder\Scripts\Activate.ps1`
 		- In Julia after activating the desired working environment:
 		```julia